xbmc/kodi-tv/src/content/article/the-kodi-foundation-who-we-are-what-we-do/index.md

 * Sponsorship! if you think you have a good fit for a sponsor who aligns with our interests, please, reach out!
 Similarly, if you have any corporate influence, Kodi is registered as a corporate giving beneficiary with the [Benevity](https://benevity.com/) platform.
 * And lastly, monetary donations go a long way too.
 As stated, we are a 501(c)(3), so these donations are tax deductible in the US.
 If you have a few dollars, pounds, euros or equivalent going spare, you can [really help us out](https://kodi.tv/donate/).
 Thank you!

-We always want to keep some money in the bank, and we have a rule: we need to be able to cover a Devcon before we have our next one and, unfortunately, 2025 may be the last year for a couple years at the rate of donations.
-We spend less than 30k for the entire event, including flying our team from around the world to attend plus all hotel/food/conference room costs, but our bank account will not be there after next year's in April unless something changes such as a new sponsor (or the RPi5 case becomes exceedingly popular and sells out!).
+We always want to keep some money in the bank, and we have a rule: we need to be able to cover the next Devcon before we hold this one and, unfortunately, 2025 may be the last year for a couple years at the current rate of donations.
+We spend less than US$30k for the entire event, including flying our team from around the world to attend plus all hotel/food/conference room costs, but our current finances just won't support this after next year's conference unless something changes, such as a new sponsor (or the RPi5 case becomes exceedingly popular and sells out!).